 Join in our conversation, listen to his poems, the birdsong of Rua do Inverno, and tell us what you think.

 Thank you, Rafael, for this profound conversation on a Saturday afternoon in Dublin.
-I heard you singing inside the room in Crumlin.
+I heard you singing from inside the window in Crumlin.